d-scanzi/bayesian_lab_meetings/README.md

 Material for a series of tutorials on Bayesian data analysis and modelling.
-Tutorials are held as lab meetings for the Cognitive Psychophysiology Lab in the School of Psychology and the University of Auckland.
+Tutorials are held as lab meetings for the Cognitive Psychophysiology Lab in the School of Psychology at the University of Auckland.